matrixorigin/matrixorigin.io/docs/MatrixOne/Get-Started/install-on-linux/install-on-linux-method3.md

       __Note__: The *nightly* version is updated once a day.

+!!! note
+    The initial startup of MatrixOne approximately takes 20 to 30 seconds.
+After a brief wait, you can connect to MatrixOne using the MySQL client.

 If you need to mount data directories or customize configure files, see [Mount the directory to Docker container](../../Maintain/mount-data-by-docker.md).

 ## Step 3: Connect to standalone MatrixOne